-Half an hour later, when he had finished, Parry stared at his laptop screen, the colour having drained from his face.
+Half an hour later, when he was finished, Parry stared at his laptop screen, the colour drained from his face.
 Now he understood.
 Now he knew why Murdoch had been so secretive.
-Now he realised why a mantle of secrecy had descended over HAARP.
+Now he realised why a mantle of secrecy has descended over HAARP.

 Later that day Murdoch suggested meeting up at Meier’s Lake Roadhouse, a short drive away from HAARP.
 It is one of only four remaining roadhouses on the Richardson Highway located 15 miles south of the Denali Highway connection.
 It is also open 24/7 all year round and is the only stop for fuel for 150 miles.